Join the global wave of prayer

 Watch this inspiring video (click image) – Debby & John Wright (National Directors of Vineyard Churches UK) organised ‘Bow Down’ in Nottingham town centre, gathering hundreds of Christians to kneel in prayer together

 As we live God’s love, we know how important it is that our lives and the lives of our churches are rooted in prayer.
 We recognise that to share God’s love, we need strength, unity and inspiration.
 We invite all our churches to join the global wave of prayer that is ‘Thy Kingdom Come’.

-Christians of all denominations are invited to celebrate and pray together on the evening of 19th May.
-We are delighted that Archbishop Justin Welby will be joining us.
-This inter-generational and inter-denominational celebration is one of many Thy Kingdom Come events taking place around the country and will be a collaboration between Soul Survivor Watford, local and national youth organisations, the Diocese of St Albans and our ecumenical partners, and the Cathedral.
-Prayer stations and activities will run from 4pm.
-The Celebration will be the culmination of Thy Kingdom Come’s ten days of prayer.
+Christians of all denominations met to celebrate and pray together on the evening of 19th May.
+We were delighted that Archbishop Justin Welby joined us.
+This inter-generational and inter-denominational celebration was one of many Thy Kingdom Come events taking place around the country and a collaboration between Soul Survivor Watford, local and national youth organisations, the Diocese of St Albans and our ecumenical partners, and the Cathedral.
+Prayer stations and activities were run from 4pm.
+The Celebration was the culmination of Thy Kingdom Come’s ten days of prayer.